chrisdickinson/ormnomnom/docs/getting-started.md

 ## Setting up a Connection

-ORMnomnom does not know how to get a postgres connection out of the box — your application is in charge of telling ORMnomnom how to attain a connection as well as how to release it.
+ORMnomnom does not know how to get a postgres connection out of the box — your application is in charge of telling ORMnomnom how to attain a connection.
 ORMnomnom will try to attain a connection whenever a query is about to be run, and will release that connection after the query has executed.

 An example of creating a connection follows: